 Landscape artist, Concordia PhD student and community educator, Dave LeRue discusses how he learned to teach online, and his design of an online studio drawing course, “Landscaping the City,” he taught through the Pointe-St-Charles Art School, fall 2020 and winter 2021.

 EducART, Montreal Museum of Fine Arts

 Museum educator and Concordia University PhD candidate Thibault Zimmer describes the MMFA’s innovative EducART platform, which includes thematic teaching resources linked to the Museum’s collection, and profiles the partnership with Montreal schools.

 Independent illustrator and museum educator (La Tohu, McCord Museum, Montreal Museum of Fine Arts, Musée d’art contemporain)

-Josée Lavigne offers a frank behind-the-scenes glimpse into the professional life of a museum educator, based on her extensive working history with local institutions.
+Montreal-based Josée Lavigne offers a frank behind-the-scenes glimpse into the professional life of a museum educator, based on her extensive working history with multiple institutions.

 First Nations artist and art therapist

 As a Kanien’kehá:ka/Mohawk artist and art therapist, Megan Kanerahtenha:wi Whyte describes her own practice working in prisons and in an elementary school in Kahnawake, and considers the special role that the arts can play in promoting social justice in communities.